joshyawn/Threat-Hunting-Scenario-Brute-Force-Attack/README.md

 ##  Scenario

-Following a highly publicized data breach at the social media giant Tweeter, leadership at Instagratification—a fast-growing competitor in the social networking space—is on high alert.
-Intelligence reports suggest that thousands of credentials were leaked, and many users are known to reuse the same usernames and passwords across platforms.
-With a significant overlap in user bases between Tweeter and Instagratification, executives are increasingly concerned about the possibility of a credential stuffing attack targeting their platform.
+Following a highly publicized data breach at the social media giant Tweeter, leadership at Instagratification—a fast-growing child company in the social networking space—is on high alert.
+Intelligence reports suggest that hundreds of employee credentials were leaked, and many enployees are known to work for both companies simultaneously.
+It is of great concern that employees of the company reuse their login credentials across platforms.
+Executives are increasingly concerned about the possibility of a credential stuffing attack targeting their Instagratification platform.

 This concern is compounded by two critical factors:

 -Immature Cybersecurity Posture: As a relatively new company, Instagratification’s security program is still maturing, with limited detection and response capabilities.

--High-Value User Data: The platform stores a wealth of sensitive user data, including Personally Identifiable Information (PII), geolocation history, private messages, shared media, and even linked financial information for ad and commerce features.As the cybersecurity consultant of Instagratification, You are brought in by upper management, tasked with launching a targeted threat hunt.
+-High-Value User Data: The platform stores a wealth of sensitive user data, including Personally Identifiable Information (PII), geolocation history, private messages, shared media, and even linked financial information for ad and commerce features.
+As the cybersecurity consultant of Instagratification, You are brought in by upper management, tasked with launching a targeted threat hunt.

 ### 🔍 Your Objective: